vansencool/NeonPaper/README.md

 ## Known Issues

-* Block entities that tick (e.g., spawners) regenerate correctly but do not tick yet.
+* Block entities that tick (e.g., spawners), will regenerate correctly, but wont tick anymore.
 This will not be fixed anytime soon.

 ---